 Project Implementation

-Discuss the EPA-funded tasks/activities that will take place under this grant.
+Discuss the proposed EPA-funded tasks/activities under this grant.

 If you plan to issue a subaward(s), indicate what tasks/activities or services will be provided.

-If you plan to include participant support costs in your project to pay for activities associated with a community liaison(s), describe the process you will follow for determining the amounts of the allowable stipend(s), procedures for accounting for participant support cost payments (including receipts), and documenting that the costs are allowable and do not duplicate other support provided through other Federal, state, Tribal, or local programs.
+If you plan to include participant support costs in your project to pay for activities associated with a community liaison(s), describe the process you will follow for determining the allowable stipend(s) amounts, procedures for accounting for participant support cost payments (including receipts), and documenting that the costs are allowable.
+Do not duplicate other support provided through other Federal, State, Tribal, or local programs.

-Typical eligible tasks/activities may include cooperative agreement oversight, procuring a Qualified Environmental Professional, inventory work, community engagement (including using participant support costs associated with up to one community liaison (see Section I.B. for details)), site selection, securing site access, Phase I and Phase II environmental site assessments, cleanup planning at a specific site (including developing an Analysis of Brownfield Cleanup Alternatives (ABCA), and coordination with the local health agency on health monitoring activities.
+Typical eligible tasks/activities may include cooperative agreement oversight, procuring a Qualified Environmental Professional, inventory work, community engagement (including using participant support costs(see Section 3.A.(2). for details)), site selection, securing site access, Phase I and Phase II environmental site assessments, cleanup planning at a specific site (including developing an Analysis of Brownfield Cleanup Alternatives (ABCA)), and coordination with the local health agency on health monitoring activities.
 Additional eligible tasks/activities may include remediation, submitting and obtaining approval of Quality Assurance Project Plans, enrollment of sites in the State's Voluntary Cleanup Program, and certifying cleanup is complete.

 Planning tasks/activities may include reuse planning, the development of an area-wide plan, conducting market feasibility studies, evaluating infrastructure needs, etc.

-If applicable, identify tasks/activities that are necessary to carry out the grant that will be contributed by sources other than the EPA grant, such as in-kind resources or funding contributed by your organization.
+If applicable, identify tasks/activities needed to support or complement the grant that will be contributed by sources other than the EPA grant, such as leveraged resources or funding contributed by your organization.
 (For example, the applicant does not charge the EPA grant for salary dollars and therefore contributes its own resources to carry out programmatic oversight activities or grant administration.)
-(Do not duplicate sources listed in 1.c.i.
+(Do not duplicate sources listed in 1.f.
 Resources Needed for Site Reuse.)

 Anticipated Project Schedule

-Discuss the anticipated schedule and timing for the EPA-funded activities outlined above in 3.a.i.
+Discuss the anticipated schedule milestones and timeline for the EPA-funded activities outlined in 3.a.
 Project Implementation during the 5-year period of performance.

+EPA may reimburse successful applicants for eligible programmatic pre-award costs incurred up to 90 days prior to award.
+Applicants may include pre-award costs for eligible activities in their proposed project.
+Travel expenses associated with brownfields-related training, such as the National Brownfields Training Conference, are eligible expenses.
+The budget/project period start date must be before the date that any proposed pre-award costs are incurred.
+For more information on pre-award costs, please see the FY26 FAQs.

 Task/Activity Lead

-For each task/activity, identify the lead entity(ies) overseeing the various activities (i.e., the applicant, qualified environmental professional, or other identified entity).
-If an entity(ies) other than the applicant is the lead, explain why the lead entity(ies) (and not the applicant) is appropriate to oversee the activity(ies).
+Identify the lead entity(ies) overseeing each task/activity (i.e., the applicant, qualified environmental professional, or other identified entity).
+If not the applicant, explain why the lead entity(ies) is appropriate.
 (Note, the local health agency must be involved in health monitoring activities.)

 Outputs

-Identify, and quantify as appropriate, the anticipated outputs/deliverables for each task/activity.
+Identify and quantify the anticipated outputs/deliverables for each task/activity.

-Outputs may include, but are not limited to, quarterly reports, site prioritization, assessment and/or cleanup plans, community involvement plans, brownfields site-specific and area-wide reuse plans, final Analysis of Brownfield Cleanup Alternatives (ABCA) documents, administrative records, and cleanup completion report or letter.
-(Refer to Section I.D. for an explanation of outputs.)
+Outputs may include, but are not limited to, quarterly reports, site prioritization, assessment and/or cleanup plans, community involvement plans, brownfield site-specific and area-wide reuse plans, final Analysis of Brownfield Cleanup Alternatives (ABCA) documents, administrative records, and cleanup completion report or letter.
+(Refer to Section 3.A.(4). for an explanation of outputs.)

+e.
 Cost Estimates

-Provide information on how cost estimates for each task were developed per budget category, including direct administrative costs (if applicable) and indirect administrative costs (if applicable).
+Describe how cost estimates for each task were developed per budget category, including direct and indirect administrative costs (if applicable).
 Present costs per unit where appropriate.
 (Note, the total amount of direct and indirect administrative costs cannot exceed 5% of the total EPA-requested funds.)

-For information on best practices for preparing budgets for applications for EPA grants, refer to the Interim General Budget Development Guidance for Applicants and Recipients of EPA Financial Assistance.
+Cost estimates may come from a Phase II report.
+For information on best practices for preparing budgets for EPA grant applications, refer to the Interim General Budget Development Guidance for Applicants and Recipients of EPA Financial Assistance.